sasfog/Open-PupilEXT/Misc/Executable_arguments.md

 `-startTracking` - Start pupil tracking.
 A camera needs to be opened beforehand.

 `-setImageOutputPath "<path>"` - Set image recording output path.
 Make sure you do not use special characters as they may be restricted for use by the operating system in folder names.
+If a path to a .zip file is specified, a zip archive will be created (or appended to).

 `-setImageOutputFormat "<format>"` - Set image recording output format.
 Format name should be provided: `tiff` or `png` or `bmp` or `jpeg` or `webp` or `pgm`.
 Cannot be altered while an image recording is going on.